Skip to main content

 5. The blackhole canister can never be upgraded, ensuring all of the above in perpetuity.

-To read the source code and verify the WASM for yourself, visit our blackhole verification repository.
+To read the source code and verify the WASM of the V3 Blackhole for yourself, visit our blackhole verification repository.

 SNS and NNS monitored canisters